 New homeowners with inquiring minds may wonder, "What are the basic types of driveway paving materials?"
-But do not think that this is purely an academic question or even just a matter of aesthetics.
-The kind you choose can have a great impact on your yard -- and on the way you maintain your yard.
+Do not think that this is purely an academic question or even just a matter of aesthetics.
+The kind you choose can have a great impact on your yard—and on the way you maintain your yard.

-If I have just described you, try to suppress that yawn (yes, I heard it) for a few moments, as you read this article.
-Because, boring or not, picking a driveway material suitable to your goals and needs is important.
+If the above paragraph just described you, try to suppress that yawn for a few moments as you read this article.
+Boring or not, picking a driveway material suitable to your goals and needs is important.
 You could save yourself a lot of trouble later by selecting a type of surface compatible with your situation right from the outset.
-I will expand on that point as we progress through this FAQ.
+This article will expand on that point as we progress through this FAQ.

 - Having a driveway that is relatively high-maintenance